The Cambridge And St. Ives Railway Organisation

 • Many of the 'selling points' of the Guided Bus have been quietly dropped as the building costs increased and the project overran. e.g. 'kiss-and-ride' facility at Swavesey, through running to Hinchingbrooke Hospital, cross-operator ticketing

-So why are we getting the guided bus and not a railway?
+So why did we get the guided bus and not a railway?

 The key is in this statement from the Transport Select Committee report of June 2000.